paulklemm/regression-heatmap-paper/Cover Letter.md

 <i><font color='green'>

   * See [Regression Metrics] for detailed changes in the paper with this feedback in mind.
 To summarize:
-    * The Regression Cube can now be displayed w.r.t. different descriptive metrics other than the R² (adjusted R², Akaikes Information Criterion)
+    * The 3D Regression Heat Map can now be displayed w.r.t. different descriptive metrics other than the R² (adjusted R², Akaikes Information Criterion)
     * Additonally, all suggested features are included into the context information attached to each regression model, including a residual scatter plot
     * The changes are made apparent in the paper in the respective sections (see [Regression Metrics])